-These unique laws allow couples to legally wed through virtual platforms, providing flexibility and convenience for those unable to have a traditional in-person ceremony.
-If you are considering an online marriage in Colorado, this step-by-step guide will help you navigate the process.
+Couples can get married online with special laws, which is convenient for those who can't have a regular ceremony.
+If you are considering an online marriage and civil union in Colorado, this step-by-step guide will help you navigate the process.

-Before the global pandemic, marriage laws in many states had strict requirements that both the couple and the officiant needed to be physically present for the wedding to be considered legally valid.
+Before the pandemic, marriage laws in some states required the couple and the person marrying them to be there in person for the marriage to be legal.
 Couples were also required to visit the county clerk's office in person to obtain a marriage license.

-Then in 2019, the Utah County marriage license office and information technology departments collaborated to develop a fully digital end-to-end marriage license issuance and recording process.
+In 2019, the Utah County marriage license office and information technology departments worked together.
+They created a fully digital marriage license process.
 This innovative system eliminated the need for couples to physically visit the office to obtain and return their marriage license.

 One significant aspect of Utah's online marriage procedure is that it is open to anyone, regardless of residency.
-Additionally, marriages performed legally in one state are generally recognized across the United States, as long as they comply with federal and state laws.
+Marriages performed legally in one state are generally recognized across the United States.
+They must comply with federal and state laws.
 This means that if a couple legally married online through Utah's system, their marriage will be recognized in other states as well.

-To obtain a marriage license in Colorado, you will need to complete a basic form that includes personal details.
+Until 2019, couples had no choice but to follow the traditional requirements for an in-person wedding in Colorado.
+To obtain a marriage license in Colorado, you would need to complete a basic form that includes personal details.
 The birthdays and addresses of both you and your spouse, as well as the names and places of birth of your parents should be written down.
-Additionally, when visiting the county clerk's office, it is essential to bring a valid picture ID with your date of birth, such as a passport or driver's license, to verify your age and identity.
+When you go to the county clerk's office, bring a valid picture ID with your birthdate.
+This can be a passport or driver's license.
+It's important to prove your age and identity.

 If you have been previously divorced, there is additional information to provide on the application.
 You will need to specify the date of the divorce and the county and state where it was recorded.
 It may require some research to gather this information, so it is advisable to have these details ready when filling out the application.